 All of these are excellent conversation structures, but it comes down to what you're most comfortable with.
-There are a few small things that I think always work well though.
+Here are a few ideas:

 Third, make sure you have a few industry related questions in your back pocket.
-My go-to question series is "tell me a good thing about (enter your career/event/job here), a bad thing about it and a secret that someone outside of it doesn't probably know."
+Try this: "Tell me a good thing about (enter your career/event/job here), a bad thing about it and a secret that someone outside of it doesn't probably know."
 It's fairly casual and can have a bit of fun to it as well.
 More importantly it allows the quasi-interviewee as much time as they like to talk about the subjects, and out of the three there might be something for you to follow up with.

 1. Send the emails.

-This is the single most important factor of networking at large events, the one actually crucial thing you need to do after attending – following up.
+This is the single most important factor of networking at large events, the one crucial thing you need to do after attending – following up.
 Have you ever given out business cards?
 What was your conversion rate of cards to emails received?
-If you're like some people with the strategy of "slack off and rush order business cards with one day delivery and notice that the shipping cost is just a bit pricey, but those cards will be important for this startup crawl and after you do the math notice that you're essentially handing out one dollar bills to strangers hoping for an email" (hey, I'm not naming names, this could be anyone) you might need to reevaluate your strategy.

 Not following up would be like going to class all semester and skipping the final.